-Running route planner: 10 places to run yourself fit in Queensland
+Epic running routes in Queensland: 10 places to run yourself fit

 Gluttony and excess.
 If you woke up to those two little thoughts this morning, then it’s time to ‘tourunism’.
 That, my friends, means setting the alarm clock, putting on your trainers, and combining some of Queensland’s most scenic backdrops with a magical dash.

 Morning or night, it’s a sure-fire way to get the blood pumping and stop that third serving of pavlova from going straight to the hips!

 I’ve run plenty of tracks along the Queensland coast over the last few years, and these are by far some of the best.

 Find your destination, download the track onto your watch or phone from this running route planner and head off for a run to remember.

 City life doesn’t have to mean thumping robotically on a treadmill staring at the jubbly bits in a nameless and shameless mirror.
 Nope, Queensland’s capital is dotted with landscaped paths and pedestrian-only bridges ideal for a run.